carlosarias1992/keypress/README.md

-# Code Racer
+# Keypress

 ### Background

-Code Racer is a web application designed to teach programmers how to type.
-Code racer has a number of different lessons depending on the language that you are trying to learn.
+Keyrpress is a web application designed to teach programmers how to type.
+Keypress has a number of different lessons depending on the language that you are trying to learn.
 A user receives stats at the end of the lesson which will help determine long-term improvement in typing speed.

 ### Functionality & MVP

-With Code Racer, users will be able to:
+With Keypress, users will be able to:

 - [ ] Choose a lesson
 - [ ] Begin typing as soon as the lesson loads